RensTillmann/super-forms/docs/installation.md

 After Wordpress finishes uploading the files, you will have to activate the plugin.<br />
 You can simply do this by clicking on the `Activate plugin` link after the upload completed.<br />
 You should now see a new menu item called `Super Forms`.<br />
-If you do not see a new menu item confirm you have followed above steps correctly.
+If you do not see this menu item, confirm you have followed above steps correctly.

-After that you can [contact support](support.md) and we will personally help you out :)